ryanbekhen/nanoproxy/README.md

 - `-proto`: Proxy protocol `http` or `https`.
 If set to `https`, the `-pem` and `-key` flags must be set.
 - `-timeout`: Timeout duration for tunneling connections (default: 15 seconds).

-If you are installing NanoProxy locally, you can set the configuration using environment variables.
+You can set the configuration using environment variables.
 Create a file at `/etc/nanoproxy/nanoproxy.env` and add the desired values:

 ```text